Midwestern Music Camp

 A national music camp at the University of Kansas

-Join us this summer on the beautiful campus of the University of Kansas and discover and develop your musical talents.
+Join us on the beautiful campus of the University of Kansas; discover and develop your musical talents!
 Spend an inspiring week with students from across the country studying with our outstanding faculty and world renowned guest musicians.
 The Midwestern Music Camp is a tradition stretching back to 1936.

-Since 1936, Midwestern Music Camp has brought young musicians to the University of Kansas to study and play with our outstanding faculty and world renowned guest musicians.
-Students from across the United States and other nations have come together each summer to learn and perform together on one of the nation's most beautiful college campuses.
+Since 1936, Midwestern Music Camp has brought musicians in grade 6-12 to the University of Kansas to study and play with our outstanding faculty and world renowned guest musicians.
+Students from across the United States come together each summer to learn and perform with one another on one of the nation's most beautiful college campuses.
 To date more than 65,000 young musicians have been a part of this tradition.
-Many of them are now performing in major symphony orchestras, service bands, and choirs, while others teach at great schools and universities around the world.
+Many of them are now performing in major symphony orchestras and service bands, while others teach at great schools and universities around the world.

 Frequently Asked Questions